If you have an autoimmune condition such as psoriatic arthritis, your doctor might suggest Cosentyx (secukinumab) as a treatment option.

 Dosage for plaque psoriasis in adults

 Most adults using Cosentyx for plaque psoriasis will follow a loading dose schedule.
-The starting dosage is 300 mg (two 150-mg injections) once per week for 5 weeks.
-After this, the dosage is lowered to 300 mg (two 150-mg injections) every 4 weeks.
+The starting dosage is 300 mg once per week for 5 weeks.
+After this, the dosage is lowered to 300 mg every 4 weeks.
+Each 300-mg dose is given as one injection or two 150-mg injections.

 If you have questions about your dosage, be sure to ask your doctor before making changes.
 Don’t change your dosage on your own.
 This could cause problems such as increased side effects.